Solutions / IT Operations

 Outcomes across domains

 Domains describe what gets coordinated.
 Each lifecycle is an operational scope that runs across the same shared state and the same governance contract.
 They are not separate platforms.
-They are the same platform, viewed through five operational lenses.
+They are the same platform, viewed through seven operational lenses.

 Domain · 01